konstanciaa/ukrainian-cafe/README.md

 #### Today's Specials
 ![today's specials screenshot](static/assets/docs/today-specials.jpg)

 - The Today's Specials section contains relevant information about specials for a certain day.
+- It displays three dishes, their titles, descriptions and pictures.
 - This section is being updated by business owner.

 #### Menu